matthost/lifespan/README.md

 TODO: Add research around why this is best.

 - Lower saturated fat and cholesterol
   - Lowers cardiovascular disease, top cause of death for humans.
+Some studies of WFPB diet slowing and even reversing CVD.
 - Methionine restriction
   - Plant based diets are lower in methionine.
+Methionine restriction seems to mimic the benefits of caloric restriction.
+It increases lifespan in [female flies](https://www.nature.com/articles/s41467-023-43550-2).
+- Isoleucine restriction
+  - A WFPB diet is lower in isoleucine, which [extends mice lifespan](https://www.cell.com/cell-metabolism/fulltext/S1550-4131(23)00374-1).
-- Protein restriction
+- (Animal) protein restriction
+  - Animal protein restriction seems to mimic the benfits of caloric restriction, likely in part due to methionine and isoleucine restriction and reduced MTOR and IGF-1.
+- Fiber
   - TODO

 ### Exercise